 Over the past four decades, that collaborative approach has brought together tens of thousands of partners to save lives and improve health for hundreds of millions of people around the world.
 Our innovations include:

 - More than two dozen vaccines in development or already in use to protect against 15 different diseases.
-Our vaccines for meningitis A and Japanese encephalitis together have reached about 500 million people in Africa and Asia.
+Our vaccines for meningitis A and Japanese encephalitis together have reached more than 500 million people in Africa and Asia.

-- Vaccine technologies like the vaccine vial monitor—with more than 6 billion units procured since 1996—that help ensure vaccines are delivered in the right condition to safely protect all who need them.
+- Vaccine technologies like the vaccine vial monitor—with nearly 7 billion units procured since 1996—that help ensure vaccines are delivered in the right condition to safely protect all who need them.

 - An array of tools and approaches to end malaria, from diagnostics and drugs to one of the world’s largest pipelines of malaria vaccine projects.
 PATH-pioneered approaches have contributed to 6.2 million lives saved over the course of 15 years.